Bluegrass-GreenSpace-Initiative/LexGreen/MOBILE.md

-# Mobile Packaging — CampusGreen
+# Mobile Packaging — LexGreen

-This guide explains how to ship CampusGreen to the Google Play Store (Android) and Apple App Store (iOS) while keeping a single web codebase.
+This guide explains how to ship LexGreen to the Google Play Store (Android) and Apple App Store (iOS) while keeping a single web codebase.

 ## Prerequisites
 - Live HTTPS site: `https://campus-greenspace-explorer.fly.dev` (or your custom domain)